MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/troubleshoot.md

 ## Microsoft Defender for Identity alerts are not showing up in the Microsoft Defender XDR incidents

-If you have Microsoft Defender for Identity deployed in your environment but you're not seeing Defender for Identity alerts as part of Microsoft Defender XDR incidents, you'll need to ensure that the Microsoft Defender for Cloud Apps and Defender for Identity integration is enabled.
+If you have Microsoft Defender for Identity deployed in your environment but you're not seeing Defender for Identity alerts as part of Microsoft Defender XDR incidents, you need to ensure that the Microsoft Defender for Cloud Apps and Defender for Identity integration is enabled.

 For more information, see [Microsoft Defender for Identity integration](/cloud-app-security/mdi-integration).